bogpetre/geometry_vs_topography/README.md

 These need to be run iteratively over participants.
 Macros to do this on a SLURM HPC system are in macros/.
 It should be simple to adapt these to other job scheduling systems like torque or SGE.
 Without an HPC environment it's not practical to run these analyses (figures 3-5 took 2-3 months worth of CPU hours to produce, figure 6 took much longer).
+You can however run a single pair of participants on a PC in a day or so to help understand the underlying processes if that's desired.

 Once the above are run, topographic similarity measures and geometric similarity measures can be computed using pairwise_parcel_op for cosine similarity measures and